javatarz/roacm/_posts/2014-11-30-mass-renaming-file-extensions-with-powershell.markdown

 PowerShell is one of Windows' most underused tools in my opinion.
 In many cases it rivals if not betters support that bash scripts provide.

-If you want to remove the extension of a file (say removing '!ut' from file names), it's a simple one line command.<!-- more -->
+If you want to remove the extension of a file (say removing '!ut' from file names), it's a simple one line command.{{ site.excerpt_separator }}

 {% highlight powershell %}
     dir *.!ut | rename-item -newname { $_.BaseName }